 What treatments work?

 Most people with flu get better on their own.
 Usually the best thing to do is to stay at home, rest, and drink plenty of fluids.
 Acetaminophen can help with aches or fever.
 Ibuprofen is another option.

 Children can use child versions of these medicines.
 However, children under 16 should not take aspirin, as it can cause a rare but serious illness called Reye's syndrome, which leads to swelling in the liver and brain.

 Antivirals work best if they are used within two days of the start of flu symptoms.
-People who take one of these medicines get better about a day or two sooner than people who don't take them.
-These medicines may also help prevent serious problems (complications), such as pneumonia.
+People who take one of these medications get better about a day or two sooner than people who don't take them.
+These medications may also help prevent serious problems (complications), such as pneumonia.

 What will happen to me?

-You'll probably feel pretty ill for about one week.
+You'll probably feel pretty sick for about one week.
 And you may cough and feel tired for a couple of weeks.
 But most people recover from flu without any problems.